cakwok/Computer-Vision/5. OCR using Deep Networks/README.md

 To prepare a real life testing dataset, as shown below the capture at the left, I pre-processed my own set of handwrittings into binary images.
 This is to match with the format of the MNIST dataset.

 At right upper corner, it shows the prediction result from the CNN before tunning.
-As we can see the from the value of "prediction", about 60% of the characters were predicted correctly.
+As we can see the from the "prediction" value, about 60% of the characters were predicted correctly.

 ![image](https://user-images.githubusercontent.com/21034990/176381947-5a45a6b7-511a-4099-8e65-5be10de0ca08.png)